Xining Tibet Everest Train Tour

 Abt 3km from the Friendship Hwy, you get to the village of Chay.
 From Chay, it’s a winding drive up to Pang-la (5050m).
 The view here are stupendous on a clear day, and feature of a huge sweep of the Himalay a range, including Makalu, Lhotse, Everest, Gyachung and Cho Oyu.
 The road then descends past a couple of photogenic villages and runs done in to the fertile Dzaka Valley and Tashi Dzom village.
 The dirt road then runs up the wide valley, to Pagsum village.
 The next main village is Cho Dzom and from here the road turns south towards Rongphu.
 The first view of Everest appear half an hour before you arrive Rongphu.
 After sightseeing Rongphu and Everest, return back to Tingri for the night.

-Drive from Tingri to Shigatse today, which takes abt 7hrs.
-Please feel free to ask your driver to stop at any time if you want to take a photo of the fatastic view along the way.
+Drive from Tingri to Shigatse today via G318, which takes about 7hrs.
+Please feel free to ask your driver to stop at any time if you want to take a photo of the fantastic view along the way.

 On the way to Namtso, you will have a far view of Nyenchen Thanglha Snow Mountain.
 Enjoy the view of the vast grassland and spectacular natural scenery.
 You'll arrive at Namtso after pass Nagela Pass(5150m).